awsdocs/amazon-cloudfront-developer-guide/doc_source/header-caching.md

 **Custom origins** – Forward the `Origin` header along with any other headers required by your origin\.

-You configure CloudFront to forward headers by whitelisting the headers in a cache behavior for your CloudFront distribution\.
-For more information about working with header forwarding, see [Headers and distributions – overview](#header-caching-web)\.
+You configure CloudFront to forward headers by using a cache policy or an origin request policy\.
+For more information, see [Working with policies](working-with-policies.md)\.

-For more information about CORS and Amazon S3, see [Enabling Cross\-Origin Resource Sharing](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html) in the *Amazon Simple Storage Service User Guide*\.
+For more information about CORS and Amazon S3, see [Using cross\-origin resource sharing \(CORS\)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/cors.html) in the *Amazon Simple Storage Service User Guide*\.

 ## Configuring caching based on the device type<a name="header-caching-web-device"></a>